sheridanJames/ProjectX/README.md

 # ProjectX
-This is an empty repository
+This is an empty repository.
+This may not be used for a project and simply be shown as an example.